 - Caregiver individual therapy

 Services offered in the Caregiver Program are partially funded by the Pikes Peak Area Agency on Aging, although donations are accepted.
 This program operates in association with the Family Caregiver Support Center at the Pikes Peak Area Agency on Aging.

 Licensed psychologists and student clinicians offer individual, couples, family and group psychotherapy for psychological disorders such as depression, anxiety, adjustment to illness, loss or other life stress, family conflicts.
 Psychological evaluations are provided for treatment planning and diagnostic purposes.
-Clients can either pay for student-provided services on a sliding scale, ranging from $5-$75, depending on household income/assets, or see a licensed psychologist, who can accept some insurances on a limited basis.
+Clients can either pay for student-provided services on a sliding scale, depending on household income/assets, or see a licensed psychologist, who can accept some insurances on a limited basis.
 All student services are supervised by licensed psychologists.
 Psychotherapy flyer (pdf)